robinhester/robinhester.github.io/_posts/2020-03-03-marvel-vs-dc.md

 ![graph3](https://github.com/robinhester/robinhester.github.io/blob/master/img/graph3build.PNG?raw=true)

 >So then I took a look at the villans.
 And yet again I am seeing a trend here.
 Lex Luther, from Superman, is number one.
 But the rest of the popular villans are still all marvel characters.
-Infact, almost all of them are from the Earth 616 series.
+In fact, almost all of them are from the Earth 616 series.

 >The Earth 616 series, is the most popular Marvel X-men series.
 This being said, since X-men is such a large series, it stands to reason that X-men is just more popular than most of the DC comics.
 However, Superman is more popular than the X-men series.
 So again, I'm back to my original question, which one is truly more popular?